Automattic/mongoose/docs/populate.md

 the `Story` model.

 **Note**: `ObjectId`, `Number`, `String`, and `Buffer` are valid for use as refs.
-However, you should use `ObjectId` unless you are an advanced user and have a good reason for doing so.
+However, you shouldn't use `ObjectId` unless you are an advanced user and have a good reason for doing so.

 <ul class="toc">